 Tip 2.
 Choose a favorite photo editing app and stick with it

 There are many awesome photo editing apps available, and it can be tempting to use them all.
 But do yourself a favor and choose one editing app that you can experiment with as you grow as a photographer.
 Not only will using a single app help you build a cohesive theme, but knowing an app inside out will drastically improve your editing skills and make your Instagram photos more professional.
+Here are the Instagram photo editors that are especially popular with influencers.

 Tip 3.
 Don’t overdo it with filters or photo editing